ProteinsWebTeam/interpro7-api/webfront/views/README.md

 *endpoint-block* are considered filters.
 In this way, the *main-endpoint-block* defines the set to return, and the rest of the endpoints filter the set.
-For example `/api/protein/reviewed/entry/interpro` is a list of reviewed proteins that have matches with interpro entries; in contrast of `/api/entry/interpro/protein/reviewed`, which is a list of interproentris that can match reviwed proteins.
+For example `/api/protein/reviewed/entry/interpro` is a list of reviewed proteins that have matches with InterPro entries; in contrast of `/api/entry/interpro/protein/reviewed`, which is a list of InterPro entries that can match reviewed proteins.

 ## GeneralHandler